 The soft-start feature on the Makita has a couple of benefits.
 In addition to the safety aspect of no initial kick, it will also preserve the life of your saw.
 However, the most significant safety feature is the electric brake.
 If something does go wrong, you release the trigger & the blade stops.
 Without elaborating on what can happen if the blade keeps turning, an electric brake is worth every penny!

 In addition to the superior motor technology, control & safety features, this saw has several additional advantages over the alternatives.
 For accurate cuts, you need to see the cutline.
-With twin LED lights & a dust blower, this line is clear of wood dust & well lit.
+With twin LED lights & a dust blower, this line is well lit and clear of wood dust.
 Plus, the lightweight design & large baseplate make this saw, stable in operation & easy to use.

-Powerful and with a large 184mm blade this model has a maximum cut depth of 64mm straight and 48mm at a 45° angle – it’s suited for pretty much any job.
+Powerful with a large 184mm blade, this model has a maximum cut depth of 64mm straight and 48mm at a 45° angle – it’s a match for pretty much any job.

 Powered by a brushless motor, it’s reliable and durable.
 The brushless motor design may cost more but the benefits are significant.
 All-day use, longer lifetime and lower battery drain make it the must-have component for trade.

-Even with years of experience, a good circular saw brake is good to have.
-Reducing kickback by stopping the blade quickly can be the difference between finishing the job and a trip to A&E. Adding to the usability of this saw, a bright LED light makes working in different lighting conditions easy.
+A brake is good to have, even with years of experience using a circular saw.
+Reducing kickback by stopping the blade quickly can be the difference between finishing the job and a trip to A&E.

 SPECIFICATION: BLADE DIAMETER: 184mm | MAX DEPTH: 64mm | MAX DEPTH 45°: 48mm | MAX NO LOAD SPEED: 5500rpm | POWER: 1400w | BRUSHLESS MOTOR: Yes | WEIGHT 3.6kg + BATTERY (18v Dewalt – 5Ah recommended)